Is it true that everything starts most simply?

 Selecting either a tetrahedron or octahedron, it would seem that one could divide-by-2 or multiply-by-2 each of the edges without limit.
-If we take the Planck Length as the smallest unit of space, we have a limit.
+But, if we take the Planck Length as the smallest unit of space, we have a limit.
 We have an infinitesimal starting point.

-And, if we take the measurements of the Sloan Digital Sky Survey (SDSS III), Baryon Oscillation Spectroscopic Survey (BOSS)3 as a given, there are also apparent limits within the large-scale universe — it is called the Observable Universe.
+And, if we take the measurements of the Sloan Digital Sky Survey (SDSS III), Baryon Oscillation Spectroscopic Survey (BOSS)3 as a given, there are also apparent limits within the large-scale universe — it is called the Observable Universe at its current expansion.

 Also, observe how the total number of tetrahedrons and octahedrons increases at each doubling.
 At the next doubling there are a total of 10 octahedrons and 24 tetrahedrons.
 On the third doubling, there are 84 octahedrons and 176 tetrahedrons, and then on the fourth, 680 octahedrons and 1376 tetrahedrons.
 On the fifth step within, there are 10944 tetrahedrons and 5456 octahedrons.

 The numbers become astronomically large within 101 steps.
 It is more aggressive than the base-2 exponential notation.
-Just think about all the classic stories around the wheat and chessboard story4 which, of course, is only 64 steps or notations.
+Just think about all the classic stories around the wheat and chessboard 4 which, of course, is only 64 steps or notations.

 The following day we chased the simple math going out to the edges of the Observable Universe.
-There were somewhere between 101 to 105 steps (doublings or notations) to get out in the range of that exceeding large measurement, 1.03885326×1026 meters.
+There were somewhere about 101 steps (doublings or notations) to get out in the range of that exceeding large measurement, 1.03885326×1026 meters.
 By combining these results, we had the entire “known” universe and some of an unknown universe, from the smallest to the largest measurements in a range.
-Initially the range began with 202.34+ notations (calculation by NASA’s Joe Kolecki, our initial range was 202.34+ notations.
+With a little help from NASA’s Joe Kolecki, our initial range was 202.34+ notations.
 Then, with a little from Jean-Pierre Luminet, we allowed for as many as 205.11+ notations.
 At the same time, the growth of the number of objects by multiplying or dividing became such a large number, it challenged our imaginations.
 We had to learn to become comfortable with numbers in new ways — both exceedingly large and exceedingly small, and the huge numbers of objects.